Everyone Wants to Do a Catalog Show!!

 Just be glad you have shows period!
 I would be happy just to have 5 orders right now.

-2. How much do I have to spend to host a catalog show?
+How do I host a Catalog Show?

 Similar Pampered Chef Threads